-The HCBS programs have been developed to help individuals to live in their own homes and to provide the care services and equipment needed so that they may be able maintain their independence in their home.
+The HCBS programs have been developed to help individuals to live in their own homes, and to provide the care services and equipment needed so that they may be able maintain their independence there.

 If your parent needs certain safety equipment to live safely, and they qualify for the program, or waiver, they will usually get that equipment.